Lenyn Sosa Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.
+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in MLB.

-- The Padres' 3.82 team ERA ranks fourth across all MLB pitching staffs.
+- The Padres have a 3.80 team ERA that ranks fourth across all MLB pitching staffs.

-- Padres pitchers combine to surrender the third-fewest home runs in baseball (173 total, 1.1 per game).
+- Padres pitchers combine to allow 174 home runs (1.1 per game), the third-fewest in baseball.

-- His last time out came on Sunday against the St. Louis Cardinals, when the right-hander went seven innings, surrendering two earned runs while allowing six hits.
+- The right-hander last appeared in relief on Sunday, Sept.
+24, when he tossed 2 2/3 innings against the St. Louis Cardinals, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.